10 Best Woods for Smoking Chicken

 Con:

-• For an average chicken smoker, 2 pounds is fine, but if you barbeque regularly you may need a bigger bag.
+• For an average chicken smoker, 2 pounds is fine.
+But if you barbeque regularly, you may need an enormous bag.

 5. Big Green Egg Apple-Hickory Wood Chips for Smoking Chicken

 Do you like green eggs and ham?
-Chances are nobody does, but you can still enjoy Big Green Egg chips.
-For chicken smoking, apple is popular for its light, sweet flavor while hickory is heavier and preferred for turkey.
-Some people do enjoy hickory on chicken though, so this product evens out the intensity of hickory by blending it with applewood.
+Chances are nobody does.
+But you can still enjoy Big Green Egg chips.
+For chicken smoking, apple is famous for its light, sweet flavor, while hickory is heavier and preferred for turkey.
+Some people do enjoy hickory on chicken, though, so this product evens out the intensity of hickory by blending it with applewood.
 Hickory has bacon-like undertones.

-That’s why it’s a good choice for pork, but it can also give your chicken a nice ham-like flavor that is heightened by mild apple.
-This specific pack is plain apple, but it’s a small 1.5-pound bag.
-So most buyers will buy a small hickory and a small apple then mix them, but you can pick either one and use it solo.
-These US-made chips are best used with a Big Green Egg Grill.
+That’s why it’s a good choice for pork.
+But it can also give your chicken a tasty ham-like flavor heightened by mild apples.
+This distinctive pack is plain apple.
+But it’s a small 1.5-pound bag.
+So most buyers will buy a small hickory and a small apple and then mix them, but you can pick either one and use it solo.
+These US-made chips perform well with a Big Green Egg Grill.

-Big Green Egg makes a mean grill, and if you buy their line of smoking wood, you can enhance your barbeque repertoire.
-It’s a small bag though, so buy enough volumes.
+Big Green Egg makes a mean grill.
+And if you buy their line of smoking wood, you can enhance your barbeque repertoire.
+It’s a small bag, though, so purchase enough volumes.

 Pros:

-• It comes in apple and hickory, to be used separately or jointly.
+• It comes in apple and hickory, used separately or jointly.

 • These chips come from trees that are 100% organic.